danil/log30/README.md

-# Mujlog
+# Logastic

-Mujlog (Multiline JSON Log) is a formatter and writer.

-Mujlog in pre alpha version is extremely slow and allocates a lots of memory.
+Logastic in pre alpha version is extremely slow and allocates a lots of memory.

 ## Usage

-Set Mujlog as global logger
+Set Logastic as global logger

 ```go
 package main